BLOG

 Financial Services and FinTech

-Greece's four systemic banks (National Bank of Greece, Piraeus Bank, Alpha Bank, and Eurobank) have completed their post-crisis non-performing loan restructuring and entered a sustained digital transformation and growth phase.
+Greece's four systemic banks (National Bank of Greece, Piraeus Bank, Alpha Bank, and Eurobank) have completed post-crisis non-performing loan restructuring and entered a sustained digital transformation and growth phase.
 Each bank is investing in digital banking platforms, AI-powered credit scoring, ESG reporting infrastructure, and regulatory compliance capabilities under DORA, MiFID II, and Basel IV.
 The Hellenic Bank Association's 2025 Digital Transformation Report confirms that technology and compliance hybrid professionals are the scarcest profile across the entire financial sector.

-Key sub-skills include DORA and regulatory compliance (MiFID II, Basel IV, AML), fintech product and payments development, financial data analytics, ESG and sustainable finance, and shipping finance and structured credit.
+Key sub-skills include DORA and regulatory compliance (MiFID II, Basel IV, AML), FinTech product and payments development, financial data analytics, ESG and sustainable finance, and shipping finance and structured credit.

 Key Sub-skills